-If you’ve been listening to this show a while, there’s a good chance you’ve gone through some changes.
+If you’ve been listening to this show for a while, there’s a good chance you’ve gone through some changes.
 But, have you been able to test this “new you” in front of family?
-Have they been witness to your new place in life?
+Have they been witnesses to your new place in life?

 Or, when you’re around them, do you become who they’ve always known you to be?

 I had a friend from high school reach out to me recently and found it kind of awkward to have a conversation with him.
 I’ve gone through a lot of healing and growth, and when we knew each other 25 years ago, I was a different person.